-If you have previous experience teaching English and/or Western horseback riding lessons, and would like to see what it takes to become internationally certified, you're invited to audit our upcoming CHA Instructors Certification Clinic.
-This session will be held at Colorado Equestrian Center Monday, April 29 - Friday, May 3.
-Scroll down for details and information.
+If you have previous experience teaching English and/or Western horseback riding lessons, and would like to see what is involved in certification, you're invited to attend and ride or audit our next CHA Instructors Certification Clinic.

 Participants must be able to mount, dismount and ride at the walk, trot and canter/lope on the correct lead, with good form and control in a group, in the arena and in the open.
 Instructor candidates must be able to ride above the level that they will be certified to teach (for exceptional circumstances, see Special Considerations under "Instructor Competency Guidelines" in the CHA Clinic Instructor's Manual).

 ASSISTANT INSTRUCTOR: English and/or Western, qualified to assist in a lesson or trail ride, under the supervision of a certified instructor.

 LEVEL ONE INSTRUCTOR: qualified to provide foundational instruction to beginners, with a strong emphasis on safety and group control; candidates must demonstrate ability in ground handling, mounting, correct position and control at walk-trot.

 LEVEL TWO INSTRUCTOR: English and/or Western, qualified to improve all aspects of the first level, and progressing through canter/lope, including diagonals, balance of horse and rider, pre-jumping exercises, western patterns, trail riding, etc.

 LEVEL THREE INSTRUCTOR: English and/or Western, qualified to coach students in improving form, style and understanding of the natural aids, including basic jumping, turn backs to the rail, transitions, school figures and leads with a greater emphasis on horsemanship theory and horse care.